TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 .. note::
    Nodes must never add JavaScript or CSS or similar stuff using the :php:`PageRenderer`.
 This fails as soon as this container / element / wizard is called via AJAX, for instance within inline.
-Instead, those ressources must be registered via the result array only, using :php:`stylesheetFiles` and :php:`requireJsModules`.
+Instead, those resources must be registered via the result array only, using :php:`stylesheetFiles` and :php:`requireJsModules`.